Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: What Do the Outliers Impact?

-\Cref{tab:bert_medium_table} shows all three BERT-medium models evaluated on MNLI-matched validation set as either the full model or with their respective outliers removed one by one. \emph{SPLIT} model is the best performing overall, but \emph{ONE SEP} is only .4 points behind as the full model.
-Both of them develop a very damaging outlier \out{378}, whereas the effect of \out{281} is less pronounced in \emph{SPLIT} and insignificant in \emph{ONE SEP}.
-As expected, the \emph{RANDOMIZE} model that was fed the noisiest data performs worse than the other two (by $\approx3\%$).
+\Cref{tab:bert_medium_table} shows all three BERT-medium models evaluated on MNLI-matched validation set as either the full model or with their respective outliers removed one by one. \split{} model is the best performing overall, but \onesep{} is only .4 points behind as the full model.
+Both of them develop a very damaging outlier \out{378}, whereas the effect of \out{281} is less pronounced in \split{} and insignificant in \onesep{}.
+Moreover, the single outlier in \onesep{} is more damaging for the model.
+One possible explanation is that when the model has only one outlier, it likely relies on it more, which would result in higher performance degradation when it is disabled.

+As expected, the \randomize{} model that was fed the noisiest data performs worse than the other two (by $\approx3\%$).
 But interestingly, it also does not develop any outliers as damaging as \out{378} is for the other two models.

-We conclude that token frequency contributes to the impact of outliers on the model performance.
-Since high frequency is one the factors that characterizes special tokens, it must also contribute to their role in outliers.
+We conclude that the frequency distribution of tokens in pre-training data contributes to the outlier phenomenon, and the `[SEP]' token is a part of that effect (since high frequency is one of the factors that characterizes it).